Woohooo a Gambels Quail nest!

 I continued putting out food and water for another week (and water only after that), and we were rewarded to see the male and babies every day at different times.

-After several days there were only four little ones. and after about two more weeks, there were only three.
+After several days there were only four little ones.
+After about two more weeks, there were only three.

 Today is nine weeks since they hatched, and I'm thrilled to say the male and what we call "the three amigos" come to the yard every day.